Quick-Genius/E-Commerce-Follow-Along/README.md

 ### Error Messaging:
 Providing meaningful and user-friendly error messages in scenarios such as API failures or empty product lists..

+## Ecommerce Project: Milestone 13
+Overview
+Milestone 13 focuses on enhancing the functionality of the ecommerce platform by enabling the update product feature.
+This milestone represents a significant step toward providing a robust and dynamic backend for managing product information.
+The feature ensures that users with the appropriate permissions can seamlessly update existing product details.

+Objectives
+Implement an endpoint to allow updates to product details.

+Ensure validations and error handling are in place to maintain data integrity.

+Provide meaningful responses for both successful and failed update requests.

+Features Added
+Update Product Feature
+Users can update the details of an existing product by providing the necessary data in a structured format.

+Supported fields for updates include:

+Product name

+Description

+Price

+Stock quantity

+Category

+Validation and Error Handling
+Validates that the product exists before attempting an update.

+Ensures all required fields are provided in the request.

+Handles potential errors such as invalid IDs or missing fields.

+Dynamic Response Mechanism
+Returns a detailed success message with the updated product details if the operation is successful.

+Provides descriptive error messages in case of failure, including reasons like:

+Product not found

+Invalid input data

+Database errors

+Key Highlights
+Scalability: The code structure is modular, allowing easy addition of new fields or validations in the future.

+Security: Ensures that only authorized users can perform update operations.

+Performance: Efficient querying and updating mechanisms to minimize response time.

+## Ecommerce Project: Milestone 14
+Overview
+Milestone 14 introduces the delete product feature, enabling the removal of products from the ecommerce platform.
+This functionality empowers administrators or authorized users to manage the product catalog effectively by removing outdated or irrelevant items.

+Objectives
+Develop an endpoint to allow the deletion of products by their unique identifiers.

+Ensure robust error handling and validation to prevent unintended deletions.

+Provide meaningful feedback to the user for both successful and failed delete operations.

+Features Added
+Delete Product Feature
+Users can delete a product by providing its unique ID in the request.

+Removes the product from the database permanently if the ID is valid and the product exists.

+Validation and Error Handling
+Checks whether the provided ID corresponds to an existing product.

+Ensures that only valid IDs are processed.

+Returns detailed error messages for scenarios such as:

+Product not found.

+Invalid or malformed product ID.

+Secure and Efficient Implementation
+Includes safeguards to ensure that deletion requests are authorized.

+Implements optimized database queries to handle delete operations efficiently.

 # Milestone 15 - Ecommerce Follow-Along Project

 ## Overview